 Holding your employees accountable is one of the best ways to ensure that your business is a success.

-Here are seven ways that you can improve or increase accountability in the workplace for a successful experience that benefits everyone.
+Here are some ways that you can improve or increase accountability in the workplace for a successful experience that benefits everyone.

 1. Accountability in the workplace starts with you